Frequently Asked Questions...

 Are they really ‘rare’ if they are called ‘rare earth magnets’?

-Despite their name, rare Earth elements are not rare, but relatively abundant in the Earth.
-The reason they are called ‘rare Earth’ is because they are generally not found in economically exploitable deposits, but are often dispersed.
+Despite their name, rare earth elements are not rare, but relatively abundant on the Earth.
+The reason they are called ‘rare Earth’ is that they are generally not found in economically exploitable deposits, but are often dispersed.

 Which of the poles are most commonly used?